 Vermont is often referred to as the Green Mountain State, and it’s obvious why.
 The lush green forests and snow-capped peaks make up almost 77% of land in this naturally stunning state.
 These monstrous beauties are not only dazzling to look at, but they also have an endless amount of activities and attractions for visitors and locals.

-Visit the Mountains of Vermont
+Visit the Vermont Mountains

 1. Killington Peak

-Sure, we might seem biased, but our thousands of yearly visitors agree; Killington is one of the most spectacular mountains in Vermont.
+Sure, we might seem biased, but our thousands of yearly visitors agree; Killington is one of the most spectacular Vermont mountains.
 With six peaks and an elevation of over 4,000 feet, Killington is the second largest mountain in the state and offers guests exceptional views and tons of recreational activities.
 Aside from 73 miles of thrilling ski trails, Killington has an 18-hole championship golf course, mountain biking trails, and hiking trails.
 Killington also implements energy conservation and clean environment practices that keep the mountain looking gorgeous all year long.

 2. Mount Abraham